Battle of Antukyah

 The Battle of Antukyah was fought in 1531 between Adal Sultanate forces under Imam Ahmad ibn Ibrahim al-Ghazi and the Abyssinian army under Eslamu.
 Huntingford has located Antukyah about 55 mi south of Lake Hayq, at the edge of the Ethiopian Highlands, in the modern district of Antsokiya and Gemza.

-Despite the care Eslamu took in deploying his men, and the number of them, the Ethiopian army panicked and fled when the Imam's cannons cut down thousands of them, during the pursuit Garad Hirabu pursued the Abyssinians with the Malassay and confronting the Abyssinian army three weeks later at the Battle of Zari.
-According to sixteenth century Adal writer of Futuh al-Habasha Arab Faqīh, the number of dead and wounded was comparable to the previous Battle of Shimbra Kure.
+Despite the care Eslamu took in deploying his men and their veteran status, the Ethiopian army panicked and fled when the Imam's cannons cut down hundreds of them.
+During the pursuit, Garad Hirabu pursued the Abyssinians with the Malassay and confronted the Abyssinian army three weeks later at the Battle of Zari.
+According to 16th century Adal writer of Futuh al-Habasha Arab Faqīh, the number of Ethiopian losses numbered around 1,500, while the number of Adalite losses was around 800.